 Baltimore, MD 21215

-AAME is committed to engaging and working in collaboration with agencies, organizations, programs, and individuals that provide a “High Standard of Engagement" for African American males.
+MOAAME is committed to engaging and working in collaboration with agencies, organizations, programs, and individuals that provide a “High Standard of Engagement" for African American males.
 We are establishing and maintaining a city-wide network that will continually advance policies and practices directly benefiting African American Male, children, youth and adults in all pathways forward through quality connected relationships.

-AAME’s High Standards of Engagement must be a direct service provided by our partners and collaborators at a high level.
+MOAAME’s High Standards of Engagement must be a direct service provided by our partners and collaborators at a high level.
 The standards create direct points of accountability between AAME, its partners, and those whom we serve.

 Quality Connected Relationships (QCR) – are established when our character, competency, and consistency proves us credible in hearts and minds of our engaged population.